jordansread/pyGDP/README.txt

     conda config --add channels ioos -f
     conda install pygdp

-Install pyGDP without adding the IOOS channel:
+Install pyGDP without subscribing to the channel
     conda install -c http://conda.alpha.binstar.org/ioos/channel/main pygdp

 For more info on Anaconda and the IOOS channel see: